Best Way to Finance a Car in Australia

 Dealer finance

-While it may seem more convenient to take out finance through the dealer you’re purchasing your car from, it’s important to consider dealership finance compared to standard car loans in terms of pricing and overall suitability.
+As the name suggests, dealer finance involves taking out a car loan through the dealership you’re purchasing the vehicle from.
+It’s important to consider dealer finance compared to standard car loans in terms of pricing and overall suitability before diving into the application process.

 Pros and cons of dealer finance